Yanniscod/control_AWE_to_la/README.md

-# MPC control strategy for taking-off and landing of AWES
+# MPC control strategy for take-off and landing of AWES